ngblaylock/bootstrap-extensions/README.md

 This project uses 11ty for the documentation is handled in the `pages` directory.
 Run this with `npm run dev` to start development.
 This will also run `npm run sass:watch` behind the scenes.
 You shouldn't need to run `npm run build` since that is handled in the deployment section.

 ## Deploy Steps

+1. Update package.json version
+2. Merge into `main` branch (do a PR if necessary).
+This will create the documentation.
+3. Publish to NPM
+4. Create a release in GitHub